JayMartMedia/vscode-debugging/readme.md

 # Debugging a simple JS project

-Check out the [js-project directory](./js-project/).
-If you prefer video form, you can watch this video for a walk through: {insert video link}
+Check out the readme in the [js-project directory](./js-project/).
+If you like or prefer content in video format, you can watch this video for a quick walk through: https://youtu.be/4UGyzRo8Dsk

 # Debugging a simple TS project